Strong uniqueness for SDEs in Hilbert spaces with nonregular drift: Existence

-For later use we define the Borel set
+For later use, we define the Borel set

-and note that by Theorem \ref{t2.6}(ii) we have $\nu(H_V)=\gamma(H_V)=1$.
+and note that by Theorem~\ref{t2.6}(ii) we have $\nu(H_V)=\gamma(H_V)=1$.

-In fact, by the convexity of $V$ we also have uniqueness for the solutions to \eqref{e2.6}.
-We recall that the subdifferential $\partial V$ of $V$ is monotone (which is trivial to prove see e.g.\cite[Example 2.2 a]{P93}) and that for $x\in D_V$, $\partial V(x)=\nabla V(x)$ see e.g. \cite[page 8]{Ba10}.
-Hence we have
+In fact, by the convexity of $V$ we also have uniqueness for the solutions to~\eqref{e2.6}.
+We recall that the sub-differential $\partial V$ of $V$ is monotone (which is trivial to prove; see, e.g., \cite{P93}, Example~2.2a) and that for $x\in D_V$, $\partial V(x)=\nabla V(x)$; see, for example, \cite{Ba10}, page~8.
+Hence, we have

-\begin{theorem} Let $S$ be as in Theorem \ref{t2.6} and $z\in S$.
-Then pathwise uniqueness holds for all solutions in the sense of Definition \ref{Def sol} for SDE \eqref{e2.6}.
-In particular, uniqueness in law holds for these solutions. \end{theorem} \begin{proof} The first assertion is an immediate consequence of the monotonicity \eqref{e2.6*}, since a part of our Definition \ref{Def sol} requires that the solutions are in $D_V$ $ dt\otimes P$-a.e., see e.g. \cite[proof of the claim p.1008/1009]{DRW09} or \cite[Section 4]{MR10} for details.
-The second assertion then follows by the Yamada--Watanabe theorem (see e.g. \cite{RSZ08} which easily can be adapted to apply to our case here). \end{proof} \begin{theorem} Let $\mbox{\boldmath $M$}$ be as in Theorem \ref{t2.6} and let $(F_n)_{n\in \mathbb N}$ be an $\mathcal E_\nu$-nest.
+\begin{theorem} Let $S$ be as in Theorem~\ref{t2.6} and $z\in S$.
+Then pathwise uniqueness holds for all solutions in the sense of Definition~\ref{Def sol} for SDE \eqref{e2.6}.
+In particular, uniqueness in law holds for these solutions. \end{theorem} \begin{pf} The first assertion is an immediate consequence of the monotonicity~\eqref{e2.6*}, since a part of our Definition~\ref{Def sol} requires that the solutions are in $D_V$ $ dt\otimes P$-a.e.; see, for example, \cite{DRW09}, proof of the claim page~1008/1009 or \cite{MR10}, Section~4, for details.
+The second assertion then follows by the Yamada--Watanabe theorem (see, e.g., \cite{RSZ08} which easily can be adapted to apply to our case here). \end{pf} \begin{theorem} Let $\mathbf{M}$ be as in Theorem~\ref{t2.6} and let $(F_n)_{n\in\mathbb N}$ be an $\mathcal E_\nu$-nest.
 Then

-for all $z\in S\setminus N$, for some $\mathcal E_\nu$- exceptional set $N$, where for a closed set $F\subset H$
+for all $z\in S\setminus N$, for some $\mathcal E_\nu$-exceptional set $N$, where for a closed set $F\subset H$